tounano/hyperquext/README.md

 ####events

 RequestProxy is a stream.
 It will have all the events that a stream would have.
-Such as `data`, `end` and 'close'.
+Such as `data`, `end` and `close`.

 It will also reemit all the events that would be emitted by the `ClientRequest` object [provided by Node](http://nodejs.org/api/http.html#http_class_http_clientrequest).